 - Volunteer with Project Jonah to save beached whales, New Zealand (me) I’ll probably spend each evening bawling into my hotel room pillow over the ones we couldn’t save, but what vacation doesn’t have its ups and downs?

 - Hike in Death Valley in the winter (both of us) We were out there just this last summer.
 It was 124º.
 We could barely breathe, much less hike.

 - Cycle Stelvio Pass, Italy (the husband) I’ll drive the support vehicle.
 No shame in that.

 - Climb Machu Picchu, including Huayna Picchu, Peru (me) The husband won’t have to be dragged to do this, exactly, but he’s not terribly keen on going.
 I say it would be a decent test of how we fare, both mentally and physically, on a multi-day trek.
 If he doesn’t end up enjoying climbing Machu Picchu, why on earth would we fly to Nepal and spend three weeks hiking to Everest base camp?
 Am I right or am I right?

-- Summit Britain’s 3 highest peaks: Snowdon in Wales, Scafell Pike in England, Ben Nevis in Scotland (both of us) Actually, we intend to summit Snowdon in July.
-Many years ago we stayed overnight at a hostel in Fort William that was literally right across the street from the start of the Ben Nevis climb, but not only did we not have a Dust-Farm-Pail list back then, we hadn’t even climbed our first Colorado 14er yet.
+- Summit Britain’s 3 highest peaks: √Snowdon in Wales, Scafell Pike in England, Ben Nevis in Scotland (both of us) Many years ago we stayed overnight at a hostel in Fort William that was literally right across the street from the start of the Ben Nevis climb, but not only did we not have a Dust-Farm-Pail list back then, we hadn’t even climbed our first Colorado 14er yet.
 In other words, it just wasn’t on our radar.
 I guess we’ll have to make yet another trip to Britain.
 What a burden that will be.